go2tom42/PowerShell/Video/Normalize default track/README.md

 The normalized audio file is then remuxed back into the video, it will have the "Default" tag & be the 1st audio track in the video.

-When all id don you will have a new file.
+When all is done you will have a new file.
 Say you started with yourfile.mkv, the finished file will be named yourfile.NORMALIZED.mkv.
-The original file IS NOT deleted incase something went wrong. (you can uncomment last line to remove original file
+The original file IS NOT deleted incase something went wrong. (you can uncomment last line to remove original file)

 ## Examples